 We are all afraid of something.
 Fears sometimes originate from stressful or traumatic events.
 Some may be learned from parents.

 By giving fear power over our behavior and lives we can lose clear perceptions of life and the world around us.
+It also affects our bodies adversely if experienced on a continuous basis.

 Overcoming fear can make us stronger.
 We need to face our fears and overcome them.
 With a victory over fear we learn to be more open to new experiences from which we may learn more life lessons, find a new skill or gain self confidence.